khakhalin/notes/00_words_to_lookup.md

 * https://github.com/khangich/machine-learning-interview - disassemble
 * https://thebookofshaders.com/

+* Find article RNN benchmarking
+* Find article liquid state machine chaos prediction
+* Decide between echo state and liquid computing

 # Algos and top priorities

+* numpy broadcasting - what are the rules again?
+Does it not broadcast from a 2D to 1D array?*
+* refresh and document those statements about null-space, left, right, and what not
 * docker - what and how
 * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/
 * finish google course